MartijnWisse/mirte_workshop/keyboard_control.md

 ```

 ## 5. Assist other team members
 Check with your team members which topics, services, or other commands need to be tested and make `mirte_keyboard.py` useful for them.
-If there are too many key bindings to remember, let the python file print the available keys and their meanings on screen using the `rospy.loginfo('text goes here')` command.
+If there are too many key bindings to remember, let the Python file print the available keys and their meanings on screen using the `rospy.loginfo('text goes here')` command.
 Likely examples to integrate:
 - /gripper_close
 - /set_arm_home
 - /store_current_pose